 Pam Alcala (she/her) is the assistant director of youth engagement at Temple Sinai of Roslyn in Roslyn Heights, N.Y.
 Born and raised in Santiago, Chile, she came to the U.S. to study and received her B.A. and MSW from Adelphi University.
 She is the lead educator for Temple Sinai’s Leadership Academy for the teen programs, coordinates all 4th-6th grade youth programming, and assists with all other programming for the youth department (e.g. holidays and social/community service programs).
 She recently completed a fellowship through the Memorial Foundation for Jewish Culture on leadership development and Jewish identity education.
 Pam is happily married and has two beautiful children.

-Becca Anolick (they/them) earned their B.A. in Jewish Studies at Muhlenberg College in 2017 with minors in Women's and Gender Studies and Creative Writing.
+Eden Anolick (they/them) earned their B.A. in Jewish Studies at Muhlenberg College in 2017 with minors in Women's and Gender Studies and Creative Writing.
 They currently serve as a full-time Jewish educator at Westchester Reform Temple in Scarsdale, N.Y.
-Becca loves incorporating joyful, project-based experiences into their classroom and youth engagement programs, and they are passionate about creative arts, nature, social justice, and Judaism.
-In their spare time, Becca can be found writing speculative fiction, testing new recipes in the kitchen, or participating in live-action role-play (LARP) events.
+Eden loves incorporating joyful, project-based experiences into their classroom and youth engagement programs, and they are passionate about creative arts, nature, social justice, and Judaism.
+In their spare time, Eden can be found writing speculative fiction, testing new recipes in the kitchen, or participating in live-action role-play (LARP) events.

 Denise Dautoff (she/her) lives in the San Francisco Bay Area with her husband and two daughters.
 She is a coordinator for the International Rescue Committee in the Health, Education, and Wellness Department, providing newly arrived refugees from Afghanistan, El Salvador, Eritrea, and Burma with support and guidance in applying for state benefits (e.g. SNAP, medical insurance, etc.).
 She holds a B.S. in business from California Polytechnic State University, San Luis Obispo, and is passionate about amplifying the voices of Jews of Color and creating pathways to support their growth.